 The purpose of this policy is to establish the basis and guidelines by which property owners finance special assessments of the City of Portland.
-Property owners have the right under City Code and Oregon Revised Statue to finance certain incurred charges or special assessments such as Local Improvement District assessments, Sidewalk Repair, and various System Development Charges (SDC’s) for the Bureau of Environmental Services, Portland Office of Transportation, and Portland Parks & Recreation.
+Property owners have the right under City Code and Oregon Revised Statue to finance certain incurred charges or special assessments such as Local Improvement District assessments, Sidewalk Repair, and various System Development Charges (SDCs) for the Bureau of Environmental Services, Portland Bureau of Transportation, Water Bureau and Portland Parks & Recreation.

 A. Principles.
 The Assessment Loan Program is guided by the following basic principles: